enfrte/kuku/README.md

 # kuku

-kuku is a language learning and practice app.
+kuku is a language learning and practice app that empowers individuals to creaate content in any for they choose.

-The app allows an admin to create courses and learners to practice course content. kuku means cuckoo in [pandunia](https://pandunia.info).
+kuku means cuckoo in [pandunia](https://pandunia.info).

 ## Technology stack